Charity logo

 About NCWC EDUCATION FUND / LE FOND EDUCATION NCWC

-The NCWC Education fund works closely with the National Council of Women of Canada, which represents over 500,000 Canadians through its many federates: Nationally Organized Societies, Provincial and Local Councils of Women and their federates.
+The NCWC Education Fund often works with the National Council of Women of Canada whose members are composed of its many federates such as Nationally Organized Societies (NOSs), Provincial and Local Councils of Women and their federates, as well as Individual, Honorary and Life Members.

 Housing is a Human Right will be our focus from 2023 - 2025.

-Our speaker at NCWC's virtual meeting on November 25, 2023, is Kaite Burkholder Harris who will speak to Ending Homelessness 101: How We Get There.
+At the NCWC mid-term virtual meeting on November 25, 2023, NCWC Education Fund’s guest speaker Kaite Burkholder Harris spoke to Ending Homelessness 101: How We Get There.
 Kaite is the Executive Director at the Alliance to End Homelessness Ottawa.
-Previously, she worked at the national level as a Policy Analyst with Reaching Home, the federal government’s Homelessness Partnering Strategy.
-In 2018, Kaite worked as a System Planner with the Canadian Observatory on Homelessness and spent a number of years working as the Project Manager for A Way Home Ottawa in preventing and ending youth homelessness.
+She shared the challenges and successes in preventing and ending youth homelessness during her time as the Project Manager for A Way Home Ottawa.

 Listening to, learning from, and acting on the Recommendations of the Missing and Murdered Indigenous Women and Girls Inquiry has been our Common Program for the past couple of years and continued until June 2023.
 Some of our speakers have been: